BUILD YOUR BRAND

 2) I saw the report on television last night that Wall Street firms are announcing new layoffs, yet I have also noticed several job postings in these firms.
 How will these layoffs impact internships and the entry-level job market in finance?

-1) I noticed on your CAN Mentor profile that you do freelance counsulting.
+1) I noticed on your micro-mentor profile that you do freelance counsulting.
 How do you market yourself to potential clients without seeming too pushy?

 2) I've read a few blogs where people in your field say that one of the best things about this kind of work is the freedom / lack of structure.
 Do you share this sentiment?
 Would people who like structure automatically be a poor fit for this type of work?